python-microscopy/python-microscopy/docs/cluster/cluster_install.rst

    #.
 Install ``pyme-warp-drive`` following instructions at ``https://github.com/barentine/pyme-warp-drive``

-   #. *Optional, Install ``pyNVML`` so GPU usage can be graphically displayed in the clusterUI web interface.
+   #. *Optional*, Install ``pyNVML`` so GPU usage can be graphically displayed in the clusterUI web interface.
 A Python 2
       package is hosted in the ``david_baddeley`` conda channel, and installable with :code:`conda install nvidia-ml-py`.